doshprompt/codepath-todoapp/README.md

 I planned on completing a whole number of other design ideas that I have but I had no time/ran short:

 * Use material design's floating action button style to allow for creation of new task items (promoted action)
+* Use an icon (exclamation or bell) and colored vertical line to signify overdue task items
+* Allow users to set optional reminders for task items in the list
 * Tabbed activity view to separate/segragate items either by priority, due date or completed/incomplete/archived
 * Tindr-like take on ToDos with a swipeable UX for done/not-done items (aka Listr)
 * Connect to some simple backend server (like Firebase) to persist a user's todo tak items across multiple devices (with a unique ID such as a set of login credentials)